CleverFlare/blog-it/README.md

 ## Roadmap

-- [-] Add workspace for the user when signing in
+- [x] Add workspace for the user when signing in
 - [ ] Fix the issue with github auth
 - [ ] Add block-based rich text editor using EditorJS
 - [ ] Add markdown support